mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    To better understand the powers associated with buses, branches and generators that are calculated by the [`power`](@ref power(::PowerSystem, ::DCAnalysis)) function, we suggest referring to the tutorials on [DC power flow analysis](@ref DCBusPowersTutorials).
+    To better understand the powers associated with buses, branches and generators that are calculated by the [`power`](@ref power(::PowerSystem, ::DCAnalysis)) function, we suggest referring to the tutorials on [DC power flow analysis](@ref DCPowerAnalysisTutorials).

 ---

-##### Bus Powers
+##### Powers Related to Bus
 Instead of calculating powers for all components, users have the option to compute specific quantities for particular components.
 In this regard, the following function can be utilized to calculate active powers associated with a specific bus:
 ```@example ComputationPowersCurrentsLosses
 powers = powerBus(system, model; label = 1)

 nothing # hide
 ```
-For instance, to display the active power injections in megawatts (MW), the following code can be used:
+For instance, to display the active power injections in megawatts, the following code can be used:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.injection.active
 ```

 ---

-##### Branch Powers
+##### Powers Related to Branch
 Similarly, we can compute the active powers related to a particular branch using the following function:
 ```@example ComputationPowersCurrentsLosses
 powers = powerBranch(system, model; label = 2)

 nothing # hide
 ```
-For instance, to display the active power flows at branches in megawatts (MW), we can use the following code:
+For instance, to display the active power flows at branches in megawatts, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.from.active
 ```

 ---

-##### Generator Power
+##### Power Related to Generator
 Finally, we can compute the active output power of a particular generator using the function:
 ```@example ComputationPowersCurrentsLosses
 powers = powerGenerator(system, model; label = 1)

 nothing # hide
 ```
-To display the active power produced by generators in megawatts (MW), we can use the following code:
+To display the active power produced by generators in megawatts, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.output.active
 ```